PhD Studentship (Fee waiver and Bursary)

 How to apply:

-To apply, please complete the application form available from the following website: https://aru.ac.uk/study/postgraduate/animal-and-environmental-sciences.
+To apply, please complete the application form available from the following website: https://aru.ac.uk/study/postgraduate/psychology.
+Complete the variant of the form for full-time study with a start date of September 2022.

-Please ensure the reference ‘PhD Studentship: Lost at Sea – Distribution, Impacts and Policy Interventions of Marine Cigarette Butt Litter’ is clearly stated on the application form, under the title ‘Outline of your proposed research’.
-Within this section of the application form, applicants should include a 500-word outline of the skills that they would bring to this research project.
+Please ensure the reference ‘PhD Studentship: Developing a social-belonging intervention to transform the experiences of under-represented science and engineering students’ is clearly stated on the application form, under the title ‘Outline of your proposed research’.
+Within this section of the application form, applicants should include a 500-word outline of the skills that they would bring to this research project, previous experience of qualitative and quantitative research methods, and evidence of their commitment to race/gender equality.

-Interested applicants should direct initial queries about the project to Dr Dannielle Green via email: [Email Address Removed].
+Interested applicants should direct initial queries about the Prof Viren Swami via email: [Email Address Removed].
 For enquiries regarding the process and eligibility please contact [Email Address Removed].

-Interviews are scheduled to take place on Thursday 16 June 2022.
+Interviews are scheduled to take place in June 2022 (date TBC).

 We value diversity at Anglia Ruskin University and welcome applications from all sections of the community.